"We're running low on fresh food. What types of healthy snacks can

 - Grandma of 4 boys

-When you're running low on fresh fruits and vegetables, keep your kitchen
+When you're running low on fresh fruits and vegetables, give these foods a try.

 1) Snack on half of a large, 94% fat free bag of popcorn.